Berlin Nordbahnhof: First station

 In 1842, the Stettiner Bahnhof opened as the terminus of the railway line to the capital of the state of Pomerania, Stettin (Szczecin (since 1945 a part of Poland).
-The terminus was built on the previous site of the gallows field on the Invalidenstraße, in front of the Hamburg Gate in the Berlin Customs Wall.
+The terminus was built on the previous site of the gallows field on the Invalidenstraße, at some distance from the Hamburg Gate in the Berlin Customs Wall.
 Initially mainly intended to connect Berlin to Stettin's sea port, the line later also became important for reaching the holiday resorts on the Baltic Sea (so-called Pomerania Riviera or more colloquial Berliners' bath tub).
 As the number of passengers increased rapidly, the station became one of Berlin's busiest railway termini and had to be enlarged several times.

 Second station

 Between 1870 and 1876, an entirely new and much larger terminal building was constructed.
 From 1877, this also became the Berlin passenger train terminus of the Preußische Nordbahn (Prussian Northern Railway) to Stralsund via Neu-Strelitz, and later also to Rostock.
 The increasing popularity of the station caused massive traffic problems in the north of the city, because the tracks were laid at street level.
 It was particularly bad during the summer months when holiday traffic was busy.
 During the years 1892-1898, some passenger traffic was redirected to the goods station at Eberswalder Straße to ease congestion.

 To solve these problems, an extensive renovation and remodeling of the station took place between 1900 and 1903.
 The rails were lifted above street level to solve the traffic problems, and three smaller halls were added to the east of the main hall: two for holiday traffic to the Baltic coast, and one to handle mail transport.
 The Stettiner saw more long-distance passengers than any other of the large Berlin terminals; from around 750,000 in 1894 the number had risen to more than 1,2 million in 1937.